mchspc/crypticode/data-cheat.md

 ### File Management
 `import os`
-`file_var = open(filepath, permission)`
+`file_var = open(filename, permission)`
 `string = file_var.read()`
 `file_var.write(string)`
 `file_var.close()`
-You must import the os module to use these functions, which let you save and read text documents.
+You must import the os module to use these functions for text file manipulation.
-The open() function saves your file as a variable.
+The open() function saves the file as a variable.
+See the section below.
 The read() and write() function let you access and save data respectively.
-The write() function overwrites the current text, so be sure to store the current data, edit it with new information, and then write it back in with the same formatting
 The close() function should be used before the program closes.
 ```
-print("Possible options:\n" + my_list)
-user_choice = input("Your selection: ")
+recfile = open("recfile.txt", "a")
+recfile.write(new_content)
 ```

+### File Permissions
+`file_var = open(filename, "a")`
+`file_var = open(filepath, "w")`
+The open() function determines read/write permissions for the file being opened.
+Pass "a" to append new changes at the end of the file with write() later.
+Pass "r" to read the contents of the file as it is with read() later.
+Unlike "r", the "a" permission will create a new file if one is not found.

 ### For Loop
 `for i in iterable:`